top of page

 Love the Lord your God with all your heart, with all your soul,

-with all your mind and with all your strength.
+with all your mind, and with all your strength.

-The second is like it: Love your neighbour as yourself.
+Love your neighbour as yourself.

 There is no commandment greater than these.

-PRAYER OVER THE GIFTS
+PRAYERS OVER THE GIFTS

 PRAYERS OF THE PEOPLE

-THE LORD’S PRAYER (sung) Gordon Light
+THE LORD’S PRAYER (sung) R.Langdon

-ANNOUNCEMENTS
+ANNOUNCEMENTS (Beth)

 THE SENDING